Last updated: February 17, 2023

-Let’s kick off this list of best Sydney bike rides with the most popular track, the Grand Drive circuit ride in Centennial Parklands.
+Let’s kick off this list of the best Sydney bike rides with the most popular track; the Grand Drive circuit ride in Centennial Parklands.

 This is a 4 km long road around Centennial Park, shared by cars, cyclists, joggers, pedestrians, and horses, with a dedicated cycle lane for safe riding.
 Always try to keep to your left wherever possible, as both learner and experienced cyclists use Centennial Park as their cycling playground.